OpenEvalProject/evals/manuscripts/elife-39780/v1/manuscript.md

 ## Results

-## Mice with EC-FoxO1 depletion exhibit greater vascular density in visceral adipose tissue
+### Mice with EC-FoxO1 depletion exhibit greater vascular density in visceral adipose tissue

 To assess the involvement of EC-FoxO1 in the control of vascular growth in the adipose tissue of adult mice, we utilized a mouse model of EC-selective depletion of FoxO1 expression (referred to ‘EC-FoxO1 KD’ mice hereafter) through inactivation of the Foxo1 gene specifically in EC.
 Foxo1 floxed (Foxo1f/f) mice were crossbred with Pdgfb-iCreERT2 mice that express tamoxifen-activated Cre recombinase in EC and Cre-mediated recombination of Foxo1 was induced in adult mice.
 Littermate mice homozygous for the floxed Foxo1 allele but not expressing Cre recombinase were used as controls.
 After tamoxifen injection, Foxo1 recombination was observed within adipose and skeletal muscle but not within the liver, as endothelial Pdgfb expression is undetectable in this organ (Hellström et al., 1999).
 The endothelial cell specificity of the recombinase activity was confirmed in microvascular EC isolated from adipose tissue (Figure 1A).
 Consequently, Foxo1 transcript level, as measured by qPCR, was decreased by 50% in microvascular EC of EC-FoxO1 KD mice relative to control littermates 8 weeks after the administration of tamoxifen, confirming effective and stable Foxo1 depletion in these cells (Figure 1B).
 Of note, Foxo3 mRNA expression was unaltered in microvascular EC (Figure 1B), demonstrating a lack of compensation by this FoxO family member in response to the depletion of Foxo1.
 Moreover, consistent with the previously described absence of Pdgfb-Cre activity within macrophages (Claxton et al., 2008), no significant changes in Foxo1 mRNA levels were detected in CD16/CD32+ immune cells from white adipose tissue (Figure 1C), indicating that Cre-mediated recombination did not occur in these stromal cells.
 The depletion of EC-Foxo1 in microvascular beds of EC-FoxO1 KD mice also was validated via assessment of FoxO1 protein levels by Western blotting.
 In agreement with the lower mRNA levels observed in microvascular ECs from adipose tissue, protein levels of FoxO1 were diminished by 70% in capillary fragments from skeletal muscle of EC-FoxO1 KD mice compared to control littermates 6 weeks after the administration of tamoxifen (Figure 1D).
 Together, these results not only imply that successful Foxo1 depletion was constrained to the endothelial cell compartment, particularly microvascular beds, but also support the use of EC-FoxO1 KD mice as an appropriate model to assess the relevance of endothelial FoxO1 for vascular remodeling during adipose tissue expansion.

 ![Figure 1.](https://cdn.elifesciences.org/articles/39780/elife-39780-fig1-v1.jpg)

-**Figure 1.:** Foxo1 induced in adult male mice effectively reduces FoxO1 levels in skeletal muscle and adipose microvascular beds.(A) PCR of genomic DNA from multiple organs of control (Cre-; Foxo1) and EC-FoxO1 KD mice using primers for the floxed and deleted (E1∆E3) alleles. (f/fB–C) Gene expression analysis of microvascular EC and CD16/CD32+ cells isolated from white adipose tissue of Control (n = 6) and EC-FoxO1 KD (n = 3–5) mice.
+**Figure 1.:** (A) PCR of genomic DNA from multiple organs of control (Cre-; Foxo1f/f) and EC-FoxO1 KD mice using primers for the floxed and deleted (E1∆E3) alleles.
+(B–C) Gene expression analysis of microvascular EC and CD16/CD32+ cells isolated from white adipose tissue of Control (n = 6) and EC-FoxO1 KD (n = 3–5) mice.
 (D) Representative Western blot images and quantitative analysis of FoxO1 and β-actin levels in capillary fragments isolated from skeletal muscle (n = 3–4).
 Results are expressed relative to β-actin levels.
 Data in all panels are expressed as mean ± SEM; *p < 0.05, **p < 0.01, calculated with two-tailed unpaired t-test.

 EC-FoxO1 KD mice maintained on a normal chow (NC) diet for 16 weeks exhibited no gross abnormalities and similar body weight gain compared to control counterparts (8.32 ± 1.3 vs. 7.75 ± 1.17 g, n = 6/group), but significantly increased mRNA levels of the EC marker Pecam1 in eWAT (Figure 2A).
 When blood vessels were visualized by whole-mount staining with G. simplicifolia lectin, it was evident that the vascular density of visceral adipose tissue from EC-FoxO1 KD mice (Figure 2B–C) was significantly higher.
 EC-FoxO1 depletion did not alter the number of vessel branch points (Figure 2D).
 On the other hand, vessels in the adipose of EC-FoxO1 KD mice were significantly enlarged, showing increased vessel diameter, compared to control littermates (Figure 2E), which was consistent with the reported influence of EC-Foxo1 depletion in vascular development in retinas (Wilhelm et al., 2016).
 No difference in the expression of Pecam1 was detected in other assessed tissues, such as skeletal muscle and liver (Figure 2A).